CarlHentges/Intractable-problems-PDDL-Solver/PROJECT_CODE/README.md

 Once you have done this the OUPUT directory will hold the solutions to the problems.

 ## Requirements
+1. **Ubuntu 18.04.3 LTS** - this project was created and run on an Ubuntu 18.04.3 machine, *(it may be possible to run on other systems)* nevertheless the author assumes that the user is running on the above mentioned system.
 1. **LAPKT** - the Lightweight Autonomous Planning Toolkit, found here: http://lapkt.org/index.php?title=Main_Page
 	1. download this toolkit
 	2. follow the instructions to install the toolkit and build the planners, specifically the at_bfs planner